What’s the difference between the Treetop Walk and Zipline?

 How long does the Zipline go for?

 The Zipline experience can vary depending on your group size.
 The Zipline experience includes a safety briefing which takes around 15 minutes.
-Then, your guide will take you to the Zipline which consists of a series of 3 cables and 1 suspension bridge which takes around 1 hour.
+Then, your guide will take you to the Zipline which consists of a series of 3 cables and 1 suspension bridge which takes around 45 minutes to 1 hour.

 Can I take my camera on the Zipline?